Yahnich/yahnich.github.io/README.md

 - Near radius increased to 450
 - Medium radius increased to 700
 - Far radius increasd to 950

-## Sniper
-- Removed Aghanim's Shard and Aghanim's Scepter
-- Replaced vanilla facets.
-- Take Aim no longer innately increases Headshot's proc chance.

-## Sniper: Gunslinger
-- Keen Scope: Attack range increase reduced, but reduces Sniper's base attack time when Assassinate is leveled.
-- Shrapnel replaced with Shrapnel Shot: Deals 1000/1800/2600/3400/4200/5000/5800 damage immediately in a 500 cone infront of Sniper.
-Knocks Sniper back 350 units.
-Affected units lose armor and are disarmed for 2.5 seconds.
-Has 3 charges.
-- Headshot: Headshot chance is increased based on how close you are, up to 80% chance.
-Maximum chance at 250 range, minimum at 800.
-- Take Aim: Sniper turns invisible for the duration and attacking does not reveal you.
-- Assassinate: Cast point reduced to 0.3 seconds and damage type becomes Physical, cast range reduced to 700.

-## Sniper: Deadeye
-- Keen Scope: Attack range unchanged
-- Shrapnel: Unchanged
-- Headshot: If Headshot triggers against a unit already Headshot, fires an Assassinate projectile that deals 25% of the damage.
-This also triggers if Headshot procs twice on the same attack, such as when Take Aim is active.
-- Take Aim: Increases Headshot Chance while active.
-- Assassinate: Assassinate's stun duration is increased.
-The cast point reduces while standing still, becoming 0 after 2 seconds.

 <div align="center">
   <h1>Bosses</h1>